ovsm-dev/pga_map/README.md

 (c) 2017 - Claudio Satriano (IPGP), Félix Léger (IPGP/OVSM), Jean-Marie Saurel (IPGP)

+## Installation

-If not included in your WebObs release, place the PGA_MAP.conf file in /etc/webobs.d/../CODE/tplates cp PROC.PGA_MAP /etc/webobs.d/../CODE/tplates/
+- If not included in your WebObs release, place the PGA_MAP.conf file in `/etc/webobs.d/../CODE/tplates`:

+      cp PROC.PGA_MAP /etc/webobs.d/../CODE/tplates/

-Place the Python script under /etc/webobs.d/../CODE/python/ cp pga_map.py /etc/webobs.d/../CODE/python/
+- Place the Python script under `/etc/webobs.d/../CODE/python/`:

+      cp pga_map.py /etc/webobs.d/../CODE/python/

-Place the bash wrap-up script under /etc/webobs.d/../CODE/shells/ cp pga_map.sh /etc/webobs.d/../CODE/shells/
+- Place the bash wrap-up script under `/etc/webobs.d/../CODE/shells/`:

+      cp pga_map.sh /etc/webobs.d/../CODE/shells/

-Under WebObs, creates a new PROC and select "PROC : Strong Motion mapping" from the list.
+- Under `WebObs`, create a new PROC and select `PROC : Strong Motion mapping` from the list.

-Edit the RAWDATA variable to point to the root directory of your shakemap files
+- Edit the `RAWDATA` variable to point to the root directory of your shakemap files.

-Edit the MAP_XYLIM variable with your boundaries list. lonmin,lonmax,latmin,latmax
+- Edit the `MAP_XYLIM` variable with your boundaries list:

+      lonmin,lonmax,latmin,latmax

-Edit the TITLE_OFFSET value for a beautiful graph
+- Edit the `TITLE_OFFSET` value to properly place the tile.

-Create a job in the scheduler with the following values xeq1 = $WEBOBS{ROOT_CODE}/shells/pga_map.sh
+- Create a job in the scheduler with the following values:

+      xeq1 = $WEBOBS{ROOT_CODE}/shells/pga_map.sh

-Set the first argument to the PROC NAME xeq2 = PYRAP
+- Set the first argument to the PROC NAME:

+      xeq2 = PYRAP

-Set the delay the PROC looks for modifications according to the job interval For example, if the scheduler launches the PROC every 5 minutes (300 seconds) set the delay to 15 minutes xeq3 = 15
+- Set the delay the PROC looks for modifications according to the job interval For example, if the scheduler launches the PROC every 5 minutes (300 seconds) set the delay to 15 minutes:

+      xeq3 = 15